tfatykhov/local-wink-node-red/README.md

 Follow instructions provided on the site to generate your private key using Open SSL: http://helpdesk.ssls.com/hc/en-us/articles/203427502-How-to-generate-a-CSR-code-on-Apache-Nginx-using-OpenSSL (now you can generate your key)

+##### Keep your key file somewhere you can find it as you will use it later during node-red configuration.
+Do not delete!

 Once you do that and submit your private key, you will be asked to verify that you actually own a web site.
 There will be multiple options provided. make sure you select one that allows you to verify your website by putting a specific file to the web site root.
 You will get a file with some random string inside.
 Once you have it - stop your node-red instance, copy the file to the "node_modules/local-wink-node-red/public" folder and start node-red again.
 It will take some time for certificate authority to verify your web site.
 Make sure it is accessible from outside your firewall router.